 - Retirement account information

 - Investment account statements

 - Social Security Statements

 You might find that you’ll need some time to gather and organize the financial records of your life.
-With that, you should get started as soon as possible.
+With that, you should get started preparing for a divorce as soon as possible.
 Once you have your documents in one place, you can save yourself time and money in the legal proceedings.